awsdocs/aws-elemental-mediastore-user-guide/doc_source/data-protection.md

-# Data Protection in AWS Elemental MediaStore<a name="data-protection"></a>
+# Data protection in AWS Elemental MediaStore<a name="data-protection"></a>

 You can protect your data using tools that are provided by AWS\.
 AWS Elemental MediaStore allows you to create policies that control who can access your data:
 + A **container policy** is a resource\-based policy that governs access rights to all folders and objects in that container\.
-For more information, see [Container Policies in AWS Elemental MediaStore](policies.md)\.
+For more information, see [Container policies in AWS Elemental MediaStore](policies.md)\.
 + A **cross\-origin resource sharing \(CORS\) policy** selectively allows cross\-origin access to your MediaStore resources\.
 With CORS, you can allow client web applications that are loaded in one domain to interact with resources in a different domain\.
-For more information, see [Cross\-Origin Resource Sharing \(CORS\) Policies in AWS Elemental MediaStore](cors-policy.md)
+For more information, see [Cross\-origin resource sharing \(CORS\) policies in AWS Elemental MediaStore](cors-policy.md)